dex4er/terraform-eks-flux-demo/README.md

   and master nodes in intra network
 - encrypted at rest
 - has customized nodes in self-managed node group
-- enabled autoscaler and AWS load balancer controller
+- enabled AWS load balancer controller
 - exposes podinfo application

 The demo uses <https://github.com/terraform-aws-modules> modules.
 All modules and